eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 <br>
 <img src="image-2.png" width="500px">
-<em> Extension of the EAMENA Heritage Place resource model, or graph, with a new 'branch' to capture the different types of desert kites</em>
+<em> Extension of the EAMENA Heritage Place resource model, or graph, with a new 'branch' to capture the different types of desert kites.
+The photographs represent possible values and are not part of the resource model but controled values (drop-down menus).</em>
 <br>

 The 'branch' created has the same structure as the Heritage Place resource model[^13].
 As such Arches resource models can be seen as an aggregation of branches that can be also shared between different projects